trandianat/wedding/README.md

 # wedding
 I created [thebeanwedding.com](https://www.thebeanwedding.com) for my wedding guests to get all the information they would need for my wedding.
 The entry page splits between pre- and post-wedding.
-Pre-wedding includes logistics, local things to do, the wedding party, the story of me and my husband's relationship, and a link to RSVP.
+Pre-wedding includes logistics, local things to do, the wedding party, and the story of me and my husband's relationship.
 Post-wedding includes a thank-you, photos, and a list of vendors.

 The website was built with React, TypeScript, and Webpack.
 The assets and minified bundles live in S3 and the data is stored in DynamoDB.
 I wanted to keep information about my wedding out of version control, so a GraphQL query is called on each page that pulls the relevant data from DynamoDB.
 Builds and deployments are automatic upon each push to this repository via AWS Amplify.